-The Irish Data Protection Commission (DPC) has imposed a fine of 310 million euros on the Microsoft-owned business network LinkedIn.
-The subject of the investigation was the processing of personal data of LinkedIn users for behavioral analysis and targeted advertising.
-What other companies can learn from the fine.
+The Irish Data Protection Commission (DPC) has taken legal action against the Microsoft-owned business network LinkedIn.
+Fine in the amount of 310 million euros.
+The subject of the investigation was the Processing personal data of LinkedIn users for behavioral analysis and targeting.
+Advertising.
+What other companies can learn from the fine notice.

 CNIL forwards LinkedIn complaint to DPC

-The DPC's investigation was initiated on 20 August 2018 following a complaint from the French non-profit organization La Quadrature Du Net.
-The complaint was first submitted to the French data protection authority CNIL and then forwarded to the DPC in its role as the lead supervisory authority for LinkedIn.
+The DPC investigation was opened on August 20, 2018 after a Complaint of the French non-profit organization La Quadrature Du Net.
+The Complaint was first filed with the French data protection authority CNIL and then submitted to the DPC in its role as lead authority.
+Supervisory authority forwarded for LinkedIn.

-According to the DPC, the investigation concerned "the lawfulness, fairness and transparency of the processing of personal data of users of the LinkedIn platform for the purposes of behavioral analysis and targeted advertising".
+According to the DPC's statement, the investigation concerned "the legality, fairness and Transparency the Processing personal data of users of the LinkedIn platform for the purpose of behavioral analysis and targeted Advertising".
 The DPC found that the personal data in question was data provided directly to LinkedIn by its members (first-party data) and data collected by LinkedIn through its third-party partners in relation to its members (third-party data).

 Lack of consent from LinkedIn users

-In its decision of October 22, 2024, the DPC found several violations of the GDPR:
+In its decision of October 22, 2024, the DPC found several violations of the GDPR fixed:

-• Art.
+- Art.
 6 and Art.
 5 para.
-1 lit. a GDPR: LinkedIn was unable to demonstrate a valid legal basis for processing member data for the purposes of behavioral analysis and targeted advertising.
+1 lit. a GDPR: LinkedIn could not find a valid legal basis for the Processing of member data for the purposes of behavioral analysis and targeted Advertising to show.
 Specifically, the DPC found that

-• The consent was invalid because the consent obtained by LinkedIn was not voluntary, not sufficiently informed or not specific and unambiguous (Article 6(1)(a) GDPR).
+- The Consent was invalid because the information obtained from LinkedIn Consent was not voluntary, not sufficiently informed or not specific and unambiguous (Article 6(1)(a) GDPR).

-• Article 5(1)(a) GDPR - Violation of the principle of fairness: The DPC found that LinkedIn's data processing violated the principle of fairness, as the practices restricted users' trust and freedom of choice with regard to their personal data.
+- Article 5(1)(a) GDPR - Infringement against the principle of fairness: The DPC found that LinkedIn's data processing violated the principle of fairness, as the practices restricted users' trust and freedom of choice with regard to their personal data.

 Reading tip: EDPB publishes guidelines on legitimate interest